 The ice bath is just as important as the blanching.
 The process of chilling prevents the corn from softening and losing its crisp texture when you cook it.

 Rotate the next batch through, letting the cooled corn drain to the side until it’s all blanched.

-Next, using a good knife, cut the corn off of the cob, as closely to the cob as possible.
+Next, using a good and sharp knife, cut the corn off of the cob, as closely to the cob as possible.
 It’s best to cut with the smaller end up.

 Be warned – this process is messy!
 You might want to use a large cookie sheet or some baking trays to catch the kernels that will fly everywhere.
 You’ll also get juice everywhere, so wait to clean up until you’re totally done freezing your corn.

 Once all of your corn is cut, you’re ready to fill some freezer bags.
 I always use a straw to vacuum seal the bags whenever I freeze anything in Ziplocs.
 Label and date, and there you go!

 You can also use a vacuum sealer to seal your bags of corn.
 Just keep in mind that it will suck a lot of juice from the kernels, making it difficult for your sealer to function properly and to get a good seal.

 If you are struggling with this problem, try freezing your corn first with the bag unsealed, wait a few hours, and then use your vacuum sealer.

 Here’s an additional option – you can freeze the individual kernels so they don’t stick together in one big mess, too.
 To do this, you will want to place the corn onto a tray and put it in the freezer for twelve hours.
 Then remove the tray and scrape the frozen kernels into containers.